Wat Suan Mokkh

 We do not expect the participants to sit cross legged for extended periods of time.
 Different ways of sitting in meditation will be introduced, mats and cushions and some aids like kneeling benches are provided.
 People in need may sit on a chair.

-Please contact the staff on registration Day.
+Please contact the staff on Registration Day.

 • Is the retreat suitable for people in need of crutches or wheel chairs?